MrBiswal97/Server/README.md

    }

 Discussion of Data Base Project.
-1. A User Can Create Amny Project.
+1. A User Can Create A many Project.
 2. A Project has many task.
 3. A task  belongs to one project.
 4. A project has many members.